innolitics/rdm/rdm/base/software_plan.md

 - Write unit tests and new integration tests.
 - If SOUP was added, removed, or changed, update the `soup.yaml` file (see the [appendices](#SOUP) for details).
 - If the change request includes risk control measures, record the risk control measures in {{ system.risk_matrix_location }} along with the residual risk.
 Also add new software requirements for the risk control measure and record the software requirement id along with the risk{% if system.auditor_notes %} [14971:6.2 and 62304:7.2.2.a]{% endif %}.
-- Perform the risk assessment{% if system.auditor_notes %} [14971:6.6]{% endif %} and risk control activities on any software items (including SOUP) which were are added or modified, including new risk control measures, since they may have introduced new risks{% if system.auditor_notes %} [62304:6.1.c, 7.4 and 7.3.1, since risk control measures will be implemented as part of this activity]{% endif %}.
+- Perform the [Risk Assessment](#risk-assessment){% if system.auditor_notes %} [14971:6.6]{% endif %} and [Risk Control](#risk-control) Cctivities on any software items (including SOUP) which were are added or modified, including new risk control measures, since they may have introduced new risks{% if system.auditor_notes %} [62304:6.1.c, 7.4 and 7.3.1, since risk control measures will be implemented as part of this activity]{% endif %}.

 When work on a change branch is nearing completion, a pull request should be created for this branch.

-{# TODO: figure out how to fulfill 62304:5.5.2, 5.5.3, an 5.5.4 #}
+{# TODO: figure out how to fulfill 62304:5.5.3, an 5.5.4 #}

 **Output:** Code and documentation changes, stored in un-merged git branches with corresponding approved pull requests